tretre91/asus-touchpad-numpad-driver/README.md

 | Model/Layout = ux433fa          | Model/Layout = m433ia   | Model/Layout = ux581l |
 | ![without % = symbols](https://github.com/mohamed-badaoui/ux433-touchpad-numpad/blob/main/images/Asus-ZenBook-UX433FA.jpg)  |  ![with % = symbols](https://github.com/mohamed-badaoui/ux433-touchpad-numpad/blob/main/images/Asus-VivoBook-M433IA.jpg) | ![model ux581](https://github.com/mohamed-badaoui/ux433-touchpad-numpad/blob/main/images/Asus-ZenBook-UX581l.jpg) |

 This is a python service which enables switching between numpad and touchpad for the Asus UX433.
 It may work for other models.
-When running the script, use as an argument one of the strings `ux433fa` or `m433ia` or `ux581l to select the layout that fits your touchpad.
+When running the script, use as an argument one of the strings `ux433fa`, `m433ia`, `ux581l` or `gx701` to select the layout that fits your touchpad.
 You can inspect the different layouts [here](https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver/tree/main/numpad_layouts).

 This python driver has been tested and works fine for these asus versions at the moment:
 - M433IA (with % and = symbols)